VillainsRule/MyMusic/README.md

 <br>
 <h2 align="center">Setup</h2>

-1. Clone the repository from Git and CD into the folder.
+1. Clone the repository from Git.
 2. Install dependencies: `npm i`.
 3. Customize `config.js` with the configuration.
    - The prefix & token are obvious.